4 Steps of what to do if you find mouse droppings

 Once you remove the pest issues, the last thing you want to have happen is to have new pests come right back in, so sealing off how the original pests got in your home is important.
 You’ll want to start with common entry points like under doors and windows, as well as major cracks and crevices around your home.

 In addition to that, you’ll want to remove the pests themselves.
 Setting the appropriate traps, bait, or product treatments is the next step for getting rid of pests.
-Unfortunately, you’ll need to treat each pest with specific treatments and if you treat for the wrong thing it can be ineffective.
+You’ll need to treat each pest with specific treatments.
+If you treat for the wrong thing, it can be ineffective.

 This is why proper identification of pests is very important.
 As stated above, this proper identification can even be difficult for trained professionals and can take some time.
 For this reason and other complications mentioned above, we recommend reaching out to a pest control service rather than trying to remove pests on your own to ensure the best results.